richarvey/techshift-modernise/content/page/lab2.md

 - Open the AWS Console in a new window.
 - Select the CloudFormation service.
 - Select the TSAGallery stack and click the Parameters tab.
-- The two values needed are listed and should be copied into a tempory file.
+- The two values needed are listed and should be copied into a temporary file.

 Click Create stack.